nfagerlund/note_systems/README.md

 ### Why

+I made this in 2006.
+FMP stands for, uh,

+- Fast Memo Pencil
+- Fiendish Master Plan
+- Free Mashed Potatoes
+- Fragmentary Mental Process
+- Folder of Messy Piles

+Well, tbh there used to be a file on my desktop that I kept all my crap in, and it was called "my fiendish master plan.rtf" because I was 22 and thought that was hilarious, and now I'm kind of stuck with it. 🤷🏽‍♀️ "Folder of Messy Piles" is a better name, imo.

 I can't remember where I set objects down, and I learned to compensate by predicting where my future self will try to look for something and just setting it down _there._ This is all the way ass-backwards, but it _does_ actually work (whereas remembering doesn't).

 I wasn't thinking about that when I made FMP, but I'm pretty sure I'm using it the exact same way — just guess which text file I'll check first for something, and put it in _that_ file.
 And if that's _not_ how you've been avoiding disaster for three decades plus, FMP probably sounds like fucking chaos and it's giving you anxiety just reading about it.